zhouyangwang/AtlasCNV/README.md

 # Atlas-CNV
+This Software is python3 version of Atlas-CNV(https://github.com/theodorc/Atlas-CNV).
+All rights belong to author theodorc.

 ## Overview
 Atlas-CNV is a method to identify copy number variants (CNVs) using Read Depth coverage at the exon level in the next-generation sequencing (NGS) of Gene Targeted Panels.
 Target Exons of CNVs are detected within a batch of samples (47) from the same probe capture experiment (midpool).
 Individually detected exons are C-scored (Z-like scores) which allows for prioritization of high quality CNVs especially for single-exon deletions or duplications.
 Gene and exon bar plots are also produced for additional evaluation.